CERCuO/MATLAB/README.md

 -----------------------------------------------------------------
 INSTRUCTIONS

-Within each of the Core folder, there will be 5 subfolders:
+Within the Core folder, there will be five subfolders:
     1) Dependencies
     2) Documentation
     3) Drivers